 The EEC shall take the information about supported ACR scenarios provided by the ECS, S-EES and T-EES into account when selecting an EES for EAS discovery or T-EAS discovery, respectively, and when selecting an EAS for edge services.

-Editor's note: whether the scenarios are overlapping and how to solve any co-existence issues are FFS.
+The EAS, EEC and EES will detect ACR event and perform ACR procedure according to the ACR rules, and for one specific ACR event or application type, only one determined entity will detect and perform ACR procedure, to avoid that multiple entities detect ACR event and trigger duplicated ACR procedures.